gSchool/DNA-release-2/03-Phase-2/01-five-thieves.md

 1. **Expertise**- Specific knowledge of a person is needed.
 1. **Activity**- Progress is halted until activity is completed (can be a bottleneck).

-**Fun Fact**: At AgileAlliance 2015, Troy Magennis used Boolean logic to demonstrate a key fact: **Every time you remove one dependency, half the total possible delay combinations are removed, reducing your risk when delivering capability!**
+**Fun Fact**: At Agile Alliance 2015, Troy Magennis used Boolean logic to demonstrate a key fact: **Every time you remove one dependency, half the total possible delay combinations are removed, reducing your risk when delivering capability!**

 Imagine you have dinner reservations with four people, each traveling independently to the reservation.
 The caveat: you cannot be seated until all four people arrive.
 There are sixteen possible outcomes, but **dependencies are asymmetrical in their impact**.
 With four dependencies, there **is not** a 25% probability you won’t be seated, there’s a 93% probability, or 15/16th of a chance, that **you won’t be seated**.